MicrosoftLearning/AI-102-AIEngineer/Instructions/10b-language-understanding-client-(preview).md

     from azure.ai.language.conversations.models import ConversationAnalysisOptions
     ```

-## Get a prediction from the Language Service app
+## Get a prediction from the Conversational Language model

-Now you're ready to implement code that uses the SDK to get a prediction from your Conversational Language Understanding project.
+Now you're ready to implement code that uses the SDK to get a prediction from your Conversational Language model.

 1. In the **Main** function, note that code to load the prediction endpoint and key from the configuration file has already been provided.
 Then find the comment **Create a client for the Language service model** and add the following code to create a prediction client for your Language Service app: